 Kailash Yatra Fixed Departure Date 2026 Click Here

 Mount Kailash (6,638M) is considered the abode of Lord Shiva and the spiritual center of the universe.
-Likewise, holy Lake Mansarovar is believed to have been created by Lord Brahma and symbolizes purity and divine creation.
-For Hindus, Buddhists, Jains, and Bon followers, traveling here is a deliberate step toward moksha, self-purification, and profound spiritual rejuvenation.
+Likewise, Lake Mansarovar is believed to have been created by Lord Brahma and symbolizes purity.
+Hindus, Buddhists, Jains, and Bon followers all respect this holy region, and many believe that completing the journey leads to moksha, self-purification, and liberation.

 Ready to begin your Kailash Mansarovar Yatra from Kathmandu?